chincoe/chayns-helper/README.md

     textStringPrefix: 'txt_chayns_myapp_', // necessary to use all textString helpers
     live: __PROD__, // used by a variety of helpers, though it mostly affects only logs
     requestErrorHandler: myRequestErrorHandler, // default is defaultErrorHandler, used only by handleRequest
-    logger: chaynsLogger // access the chayns logger as it cannot be a dependency for this public package });
+    logger: chaynsLogger, // access the chayns logger as it cannot be a dependency for this public package useSelector // react-redux useSelector hook, required to use useShallowSelector });
 ```